bouffalolab/bouffalo_sdk/README.md

 # SDK Versions & Chip Support

-Note1：**drivers before v1.4.5 use v1.0（hal + std）, the later version will use v2.0 (lhal + soc)**。If you want to use **v1.4.5**, please checkout your branch to [release-v1.4.5](https://github.com/bouffalolab/bl_mcu_sdk/tree/release_v1.4.5).
+Note1: **drivers before v1.4.5 use v1.0（hal + std）, the later version will use v2.0 (lhal + soc)**。If you want to use **v1.4.5**, please checkout your branch to [release-v1.4.5](https://github.com/bouffalolab/bl_mcu_sdk/tree/release_v1.4.5).

-Note2：due to the non-generic peripherals, the code style and interface name in **soc** are still the previous version, but will be subsequently updated to the new code style。
+Note2: due to the non-generic peripherals, the code style and interface name in **soc** are still the previous version, but will be subsequently updated to the new code style.

 |   CHIP        |  v1.4.5  |  latest |
 |:-------------:|:--------:|:-------:|